Check back to find out when next years competition is!

 - Adult supervisor can be any parent, teacher, or other member of community.

 - Teams will have to submit their recipes using the recipe submission forms on the website and in the team info packet.
-Recipes must be submitted to Kelly Franke-Scott by March 1st
+Recipes must be submitted to Kristin Brandt by March 3rd.
+Failure to submit your recipe MAY result in your disqualification.

-- The list of ingredients provided in your recipe will be purchased by Whole Foods Market and on the day of competition teams will be provided those ingredients in bags labeled with team name.
+- Your 5 ingredients indicated in your recipe will be purchased by Whole Foods Market and on the day of competition teams will be provided those ingredients in bags labeled with team name.

 - Teams will have to include at least two USDA ingredients that are used in school cafeterias.
 The list of UDSA ingredients will be posted on the website and teams will be guided towards appropriate foods during their orientation.